uxdxdev/bowhead/packages/test-app/README.md

 ## Firebase

 - Go to https://console.firebase.google.com/ and create a new project
-- Register app in Firebase
+- Register this app in Firebase
 - Create a new `Firestore` database, start in production mode
 - Set Authentication sign-in method to `email/password` and enable `Email link`
 - Add the projects `*.netlify.app` URL to `Authorized domains`

-### Frontend

-- Copy Firebase project config details to `src/config/frontend/firebaseConfig.js`
+- Update `./config.js` with your Firebase project configuration

 ### Backend